ove/ove-apps/packages/ove-app-svg/README.md

 # SVG App

 This app supports rendering SVG using the OVE framework.
 It is based on [Tuoris](https://github.com/fvictor/tuoris), a middleware for distributed SVG rendering.
+An installation of [Tuoris](https://github.com/fvictor/tuoris) is required to use the SVG app.
+More information on installing [Tuoris](https://github.com/fvictor/tuoris) can be found in the [OVE installation guide](https://ove.readthedocs.io/en/stable/docs/INSTALLATION.html).

 The SVG app depends on an environment variable named `TUORIS_HOST`, that points to the URL at which the Tuoris instance runs.